A Lotte Data – Minecraft Data Pack

 • charlottebuff:testificates includes villagers and wandering traders.

 • charlottebuff:zombies includes zombies, drowned, husks, and zombie villagers.
+Not to be confused with the vanilla tag of the same name.

 Changes